Team-Sammard/SATCAN-Material/README.md

 # SATCAN-Material
-Program files and documents related to the SATCAN collaboration program.
+Program files and documents for the SATCAN program.

 1. [Introduction to Microcontrollers](https://github.com/Team-Sammard/SATCAN-Material/tree/main/Introduction%20to%20Microcontrollers)